+Large-caliber gunnery activities involve vessels firing projectiles at targets located up to 6 nautical miles (NM) down range.
+These events are conducted from surface combatants, and Lookouts typically have access to high-powered binoculars mounted on the ship deck.
+This will enable observation of the distant mitigation zone in combination with hand-held binoculars and naked-eye scanning.
 The mitigation applies only to activities using surface targets.
 Most airborne targets are recoverable aerial drones that are not intended to be hit by ordnance.
 Given the speed of the projectiles and mobile target, and the long ranges that projectiles typically travel, it is not possible to definitively predict or to effectively observe where the projectile fragments will fall.
-For gunnery activities using explosive medium-caliber and large-caliber projectiles, the potential military expended material fall zone can only be predicted within thousands of yards, which can be up to 6 NM from the firing location.
+The potential military expended material fall zone can only be predicted within thousands of yards, which can be up to 6 NM from the firing location.
 These areas are too large to be effectively observed for marine species with the number of personnel and platforms available for this activity.
-The potential risk to marine mammals and sea turtles during events using airborne targets is limited to the animal being directly struck by falling military expended materials.
+The potential risk to marine species during events using airborne targets is limited to the animal being directly struck by falling military expended materials.
 There is no potential for direct impact from the explosives because the detonations occur in air.
-Based on the extremely low potential for projectile fragments to co-occur in space and time with a marine mammal or sea turtle at or near the surface of the water, the potential for a direct strike is negligible; therefore, mitigation for gunnery activities using airborne targets would not be effective at avoiding or reducing potential impacts on marine mammals and sea turtles.
+Based on the extremely low potential for projectile fragments to co-occur in space and time with marine species, the potential for a direct strike is negligible; therefore, mitigation for gunnery activities using airborne targets would not be effective at avoiding or reducing potential impacts.

 Bin E5 (e.g., 5 in. large-caliber projectiles) has the longest predicted impact ranges for explosive projectiles used in the TMAA.
-The 1,000 yd. and 600 yd. mitigation zones extend beyond the ranges to 50 percent non-auditory injury and 50 percent mortality for sea turtles and marine mammals for bin E5.
-The mitigation zones extend into a portion of the average ranges to PTS for high-frequency cetaceans and beyond the average ranges to PTS for sea turtles and other marine mammal hearing groups for bin E5.
-The mitigation zones also extend beyond or into a portion of the average ranges to TTS for sea turtles and marine mammals.
+The 1,000 yd. mitigation zone extends beyond the ranges to 50 percent non-auditory injury and 50 percent mortality for sea turtles and marine mammals for bin E5.
+The mitigation zone extends into a portion of the average ranges to PTS for high-frequency cetaceans and beyond the average ranges to PTS for sea turtles and other marine mammal hearing groups for bin E5.
+The mitigation zone also extends beyond or into a portion of the average ranges to TTS for sea turtles and marine mammals.
 Therefore, depending on the species, mitigation will help avoid or reduce all or a portion of the potential for exposure to mortality, non-auditory injury, PTS, and higher levels of TTS for the largest explosives in bin E5.
-Explosives in smaller source bins (e.g., 40-millimeter medium-caliber projectiles in Bin E2) have shorter predicted impact ranges; therefore, the mitigation zones will extend further beyond or cover a greater portion of the impact ranges for these explosives.